-So lets start with what Church leader’s shouldn’t say to those struggling with homosexuality.
-I don’t believe Church leader’s have bad intentions, but I am learning church leaders do not know how to communicated helpful advice to someone who struggles with homosexuality, and local Churches are expecting them to know the answers to this topic.
+So let's start with what Church leaders shouldn’t say to Christians struggling with homosexuality.
+I don’t believe Church leaders have bad intentions, but I am learning most church leaders do not know how to communicate helpful advice to Christians struggling with homosexuality, and local Churches are expecting Church leaders to know the answers to this topic.

 Here are some pointers

 1. Don’t tell them to pursue a life of celibacy.

 Celibacy is a lifestyle the Holy Spirit gives to someone for the sake of the gospel for the local Church.
 As Wesley Hill Beautifully Wrote:

 “I suggested that celibacy is an important reminder that love isn’t reducible to what we do in bed or over a candlelit table for two.
 It is a reminder that love exceeds the boundaries of the nuclear family.
 Celibacy is not about a heroic feat of willpower.
 It’s about giving up one way of expressing love in order to be able to love widely, profligately, indiscriminately.
 It’s about foregoing a spouse in order to love a community.
 It’s about giving up the possibility of children in order to become a spiritual father or mother in the family called “church.”
 It’s about being a little less entangled in the life of the world in order to be a little more free to celebrate the coming kingdom of God, in which none of us will be married and all of us will be spiritual friends with everyone else in the new creation that God will usher in.
 In the words of Ronald Rolheiser, “Celibacy, if properly lived, can be an important way to keep alive, visible and in the flesh, that part of the incarnation which tells us that when one is speaking of love, the human heart is the central organ.”